 For nearly three decades, David has been solving problems with technology.
-A coder and developer at heart, David loves programming – especially when he’s able to use it to help people.
-With the founding of DaVinci Education, David also landed his dream job, where every day he can focus on engineering solutions for healthcare education programs throughout the world, solutions that he believes ultimately improve the quality of healthcare and expand access to it.
+A coder and developer at heart, David loves programming – especially when he’s able to use it to help people solve mission-critical business issues.
+With the founding of DaVinci Education, David brought his extensive business background to the challenges of healthcare education.

-“We designed the system to be easily extended, and we're constantly adding new functionality.
-But what I’ve always believed to be of greatest importance is giving people a system that’s stable and reliable and efficient.
-That’s what drives everything we do.”
+“What I’ve always believed to be of greatest importance is giving people a system that’s stable and reliable and efficient.
+That drives everything DaVinci Education does.”

 In between long sessions at the computer, David finds time to go for long runs.
 He’s completed five half-marathons and countless 5K and 10K races - and has the tshirts to show for it.
 Since his youth, David has always enjoyed writing short stories and may actually get around to submitting a few for publication some day.